kihab/f1-app/infrastructure/docs/docker.md

-# Docker & Docker Compose Setup
+# Docker & Docker Compose Setup (Updated)

-This document explains the Docker and Docker Compose setup for the F1 World Champions full-stack project.
-It covers key design decisions, file structure, how to run the backend and database in containers, and how we handle database migration and seeding.
+This document explains the **updated** Docker and Docker Compose setup for the F1 World Champions full-stack project, reflecting recent improvements:

+* Dedicated migration step
+* Automated DB and Redis seeding before backend starts
+* Improved startup orchestration

 ---

 ## **1. Overview**

 This project uses Docker to ensure a reliable, repeatable development environment for both the Node.js backend and PostgreSQL database.
-Docker Compose orchestrates multi-container startup, allowing both services to be launched and networked together with a single command.
+Docker Compose orchestrates multi-container startup, allowing all services to be launched and networked together with a single command.

 ---